Hallmark of 2018 vintage - pink-red foam (mousse)!! Indicates big concentration and fatness. Domaine de Chevalier, October 2018

 Pigeage (breaking the cap) at D.d.Chevalier - October 2018

-Thursday the 11th October 2018
+Thursday, the 11th of October 2018

-Back then in June 1990 at Haut Marbuzet - Rachel.
+Back then, in June 1990 at Haut Marbuzet - Rachel.
 Memories!

-A pair of very tasty and attractive wines
+A pair of delicious and attractive wines

-Friday the 12th October 2018
+Friday the 12th of October 2018

 2015 Latour-á-Pomerol - powerful, meaty, fine grip and depth, splendid complexity and long aftertaste.
 94p.
-2016 Latour-á-Pomerol - more refined and more polished than 2015, more sweetness, more distinguished and longer.
+2016 Latour-á-Pomerol - more refined and polished than 2015, more sweetness, more distinguished and longer.
 Impressive effort.
 95p.

 2015 Hosanna - similar to Latour-á-Pomerol, more intensity and length, more complex.
 Aromatic black cherries.
 94-95p.
 2016 Hosanna - more sweetness, noble, long smooth finish.
 95p.